Mortgage Repayment Most Popular Reason For Equity Release

 The majority of equity release customers who have unlocked cash from their home using provider Home & Capital have done so in order to repay their existing mortgage.

-One of the leading providers in the equity release market, having been helping pensioners to unlock the equity from their properties for more than 30 years, Home & Capital has found that mortgage repayment is the biggest motivation at the moment for taking out an equity release
+One of the leading providers in the equity release market, having been helping pensioners to unlock the equity from their properties for more than 30 years, Home & Capital has found that mortgage repayment is the biggest motivation at the moment for taking out an equity release plan.

-In the last six months, almost 20 per cent of Home & Capital equity release customers cited mortgage repayment as their reason behind liquidating some of the value in their homes through lifetime mortgages
+In the last six months, almost 20 per cent of Home & Capital equity release customers cited mortgage repayment as their reason behind liquidating some of the value in their homes through lifetime mortgages or home reversion schemes.

 The secondary reason for homeowners taking out an equity release plan is providing financial support for their family, with almost 10 per cent of customers citing this as their motivation.